A simple Tabletop game of space exploration

 The fleets have stumbled

 upon a Space Sargasso!
-Hulks from across time and space drift
+Hulks from across time and space

 about this eerie place...

-This scenario plays best
+SETUP.
+This scenario plays

-with small fleets- try 5 points per player but place an extra 2 blips per
+with small fleets- try 5 points per player but place an extra 2 blips

 player.